 2. NEGLECTING TO REVIEW NAUTICAL TERMS

 No matter how you cruise, there will come a time when you lose your sense of direction.
 If this isn't disorienting enough, try being told “aft, forward, starboard, and port.”
 Experienced cruisers know to brush up on their nautical terms before setting sail.
-When your captain announces, “fresh baked chocolate chip cookies on Deck 15 Aft” you won’t miss a beat.
+When your captain announces, “complimentary lobster tails, Deck 15 Aft” you won’t want to miss a beat.

 4. QUESTION THE CAPTAIN